VG-Fish/VG-Fish/README.md

 # Hi there, I'm Vishwesswaran (Vishy) Gopal

-Incoming Computer Engineering Freshman at Purdue.
+Incoming First Year Engineering (goal is Computer Engineering) Freshman at Purdue.
 Here are some of my:

 ## Stats